 Where to Stay

-Coming inside it is like staying in someone’s beautiful home.
+Coming inside The Orchids Hotel is like staying in someone’s beautiful home.
 The hotel is beautifully decorated – particularly the incredibly comfortable and luxurious rooms.
-My room was huge plus it had all the mod cons.
+My room at the Orchids was huge plus it had all the mod cons.
 The bathroom was large with a lovely giant shower.

 It also has the most fantastic location -right in the heart of old town Bogota La Candelaria.
-I walked everywhere whilst staying here.
+I walked everywhere whilst staying here – the best way to conduct Bogota sightseeing.
 I can’t imagine a better location – or hotel – for a stay in Bogota.Click here to compare Prices on the Orchids Hotel

 I also had another great boutique hotel experience in Colombia in Medellin – here is my post on Art Hotel Medellin